-- 1. Draw a map.
+1. Draw a map.
 It should include each location and the directions connecting it to adjoining locations.
 When you find yourself in a new location, make a note of any interesting objects there.
-(See the small sample map that goes along with the sample transcript on page 14.)
-There are 10 possible directions (NORTH.
-SOUTH, EAST, WEST, NORTHEAST, NORTHWEST, SOUTHEAST, SOUTHWEST, UP, and DOWN) plus IN and OUT. - EXAMINE all objects you come across in the story. - 3.
-TAKE all objects you come across in the story.
-Most objects that you can pick up are important for solving one or more of the puzzles you'll run into. - 4.
-Save your place often.
+(See the small sample map that goes along with the sample transcript on page 3.)
+There are 10 possible directions (NORTH, SOUTH, EAST, WEST, NORTHEAST, NORTH-WEST, SOUTHEAST, SOUTHWEST, UP, and DOWN) plus IN and OUT.

+2. EXAMINE all objects you come across in the story.

+3. TAKE all objects you come across in the story.
+Most objects that you can pick up are important for solving one or more of the puzzles you'll run into.

+4. Save your place often.
 That way, if you mess up or get "killed," you won't have to start over from the beginning.
-See page 17 for instructions. - 5.
-Read the story carefully!
+See page 7 for instructions.

+5. Read the story carefully!
 There are often clues in the descriptions of locations and objects.

-- 6. Try everything you can think of-even strange or dangerous actions are fun and may provide clues: you can always save your position first.
-Here's a silly example: - > GIVE THE BASKETBALL TO THE LION The lion takes an experimental bite out of the basketball but spits it out.
+6. Try everything you can think of - even strange or dangerous actions are fun and may provide clues; you can always save your position first.
+Here's a silly example:

+>GIVE THE BASKETBALL TO THE LION The lion takes an experimental bite out of the basketball but spits it out.
 It continues to gnaw on your leg.

 Here you have a clue that maybe giving something more edible to the lion (that slab of raw meat?) might save your leg.

-- 7. Unlike other "adventure games" you may have played, there are many possible routes to the end of Leather Goddesses of Phobos.
+7. Unlike other "adventure games" you may have played, there are many possible routes to the end of Leather Goddesses of Phobos.
 If you get stuck on one puzzle, move on to another.
-Some puzzles have more than one solution; other puzzles don't need to be solved at all.
-Sometimes you will have to solve one puzzle in order to obtain the item(s) or information you need to solve another puzzle. - 8.
-You may find it helpful to go through Leather Goddesses of Phobos with another person.
-Different people may find different puzzles easy and can often complement each other. - 9.
-If you really have difficulty, you can order a hint booklet and a complete map using the order form in your package.
-You don't need this booklet to enjoy the story, but it will make solving the puzzles easier. - 10.
-Read the sample transcript on page 14 to get a feel for how Infocom's interactive fiction works. - 11.
-You can word a command in many different ways.
-For example, if you were tired, or wanted to climb between the sheets for some other reason, you could type in any of the following: - > GET IN BED - > GET ONTO THE BED - > LIE DOWN ON THE BED
+Some puzzles have . more than one solution; other puzzles don't need to be solved at all.
+Sometimes you will have to solve one puzzle in order to obtain the item(s) or information you need to solve another puzzle.

+8. You may find it helpful to go through Leather Goddesses of Phobos with another person.
+Different people may find different puzzles easy and can often complement each other.

+.9.
+Read the sample transcript on page 3 to get a feel for how Infocom's interactive fiction works.

+10. You can word a command in many different ways.
+For example, if you were tired, or wanted to climb between the sheets for some other reason, you could type in any of the following:

+>GET IN BED >GET ONTO THE BED >LIE DOWN ON THE BED